amineelkouhen/redis-streams-lab/exercises/exercise-5-start.md

 <img src="../img/redis-logo-full-color-rgb.png" height=100/>

-# Exercise 5 - Redis with Java/Lettuce
+# Exercise 5 - Redis with redis-py

 We're finally going to look at how we can programmatically work with Redis.
-In this case we'll use Java leveraging the [Lettuce client](https://lettuce.io/) to interact with Redis core data structures, RediSearch and TimeSeries.
+In this case we'll use Java leveraging the [redis-py client](https://github.com/redis/redis-py) to interact with Redis core data structures, and especially Streams.

-The application we'll build is super light-weight without relying on higher-level abstraction frameworks such as Spring, Quarkus, JakartaEE or others.
-The only dependency is lettuce-core.

 Let's get started!